IsaacJT/update-vscode-cpp/README.md

 # update-vscode-cpp

-Updates VSCode CPP symbols from the local .config file
+Updates VSCode CPP symbols from the local .config file.

+Helpful for loading the current configuration for the Linux kernel into VSCode so that all symbols are automatically activated.

 ## Usage